creare-com/podpac-examples/README.md

 # PODPAC Examples

 Repository that contains files and example Jupyter notebook demonstrating [PODPAC](https://github.com/creare-com/podpac) usage.

-To get started, make sure you have a [working version of PODPAC installed](https://podpac.org/install.html).
+## Run Examples on Binder

+Binder is a service to run Jupyter Notebooks without any setup.
+Click the link below to launch the PODPAC Examples binder:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/creare-com/podpac-examples/develop)

+## Run Examples Locally

+To run examples locally, you must have a [working version of PODPAC installed](https://podpac.org/install.html)

-## Starting JupyterLab
+### Start JupyterLab

+1. Clone or download this repository to your computer
-1. Browse to the location of the `podpac-examples` repository
+2. Browse to the location of the `podpac-examples` repository
-2. Launch a JupyterLab session
+3. Launch a JupyterLab session

 ```bash
 $ jupyter lab
 ```

-## Viewing Markdown in JupterLab
+### Viewing Markdown in JupterLab

 To make a Markdown (.md) file more readable in JupyterLab (.e.g this README.md file):
 * Right-click the text editor